Coming soon: A taxonomy has been developing for core outcomes in pediatric clinical trials

 Objectives: We aim to develop a taxonomy of core outcomes applicable to child health.

 Results: A total of 906 pediatric core outcomes was collated.
-43 categories were initially obtained by k-means clustering.
+Forty-three categories were initially obtained by k-means clustering.
 A focus group discussion is in progress.

-Conclusions: Implementation of this standard, pediatric-applicable taxonomy in clinical trials and systematic review databases and a registry platforms will further facilitate effective searching, reporting, and classification of pediatric trial results.
+Conclusions: Implementation of this standard, pediatric-applicable taxonomy in clinical trials and systematic review databases and registry platforms will further facilitate effective searching, reporting, and classification of pediatric trial results.
+Patient, public, and/or healthcare consumer involvement: None.